 We are committed to the professional success of our graduate students and help them secure jobs after graduation.
-In addition to excellent academic training in political science, the department offers our students institutional support in finding jobs relevant to their advanced degrees.
-Throughout the program and in parallel to the coursework, we offer a series of workshops in which students develoop skills for the job market that increase their chances of securing employment related to political science.
+In addition to excellent academic training in political science, the department offers our students institutional support in finding jobs relevant to their degrees.
+Throughout the program and in parallel to the coursework, we offer a series of sessions and seminars in which students develop skills for the job market that increase their chances of securing employment related to political science.

-Topics of the free workshops you could take include: keys to success at job interviews; research grant applications; the art of publishing your article; academic conference presentations; and the winning CV.
+Topics include: keys to success at job interviews; research grant applications; the art of publishing your article; academic conference presentations; and the winning CV.

 There are many on-campus housing options available to graduate students.
 For more information on on-campus housing please visit the University Housing Service website.